VictorL3008/Netflix_Analysis/README.md

 Netflix:

-This project will have all its documentation and achieved steps in a PDF file, where the accomplishments can be effectively communicated.
+This project will have all its documentation and achieved steps in TheBestStreamingPlatfom PDF file, where the accomplishments can be effectively communicated.
 (Download the .pbix file to view the dashboard).